Team-Cold-Brew/CrudCloud-Documentation-ColdBrew/CrudCloud-Documentation/docs/backend/architecture.md

-# Arquitectura del Sistema
+# System Architecture

-## Visión General
+## Overview

-CrudCloud Backend adopta una **arquitectura de monolito modular** diseñada para evolucionar a microservicios en el futuro.
-Esta decisión arquitectónica permite un desarrollo rápido del MVP mientras mantiene la estructura necesaria para una transición suave a microservicios.
+CrudCloud Backend adopts a **modular monolith architecture** designed to evolve into microservices in the future.
+This architectural decision allows for rapid MVP development while maintaining the necessary structure for a smooth transition to microservices.

-## Decisión Arquitectónica (ADR-000)
+## Architectural Decision (ADR-000)

-### Contexto
+### Context

-CrudCloud necesita escalar eventualmente a múltiples microservicios independientes.
-Sin embargo, para reducir la complejidad del MVP y minimizar riesgos, adoptamos un enfoque de monolito modular en Fase 1 que transiciona naturalmente a microservicios en Fase 2.
+CrudCloud needs to eventually scale to multiple independent microservices.
+However, to reduce MVP complexity and minimize risks, we adopt a modular monolith approach in Phase 1 that naturally transitions to microservices in Phase 2.

-### Fases
+### Phases

-#### Fase 1: Monolito Modular (MVP)
+#### Phase 1: Modular Monolith (MVP)
-- Un único JAR desplegable
+- A single deployable JAR
-- Módulos verticales con límites claros
+- Vertical modules with clear boundaries
-- Comunicación mediante eventos e interfaces
+- Communication via events and interfaces
-- Base de datos compartida con ownership lógico
+- Shared database with logical ownership

-#### Fase 2: Microservicios (Escalamiento)
+#### Phase 2: Microservices (Scaling)
-- Servicios independientes por módulo
+- Independent services per module
-- API Gateway para routing
+- API Gateway for routing
-- Base de datos por servicio
+- Database per service
-- Comunicación mediante HTTP/REST y mensajería
+- Communication via HTTP/REST and messaging

-## Módulos del Sistema
+## System Modules

 ### 1. Auth Module
-**Responsabilidad:** Autenticación, registro y gestión de usuarios
+**Responsibility:** Authentication, registration, and user management

-- Registro de usuarios (individuales y organizaciones)
+- User registration (individuals and organizations)
-- Login con JWT
+- Login with JWT
-- Gestión de perfiles
+- Profile management
-- OAuth2 (preparado para futuro)
+- OAuth2 (prepared for future)

 **Endpoints:**
 - `POST /api/auth/register`